 If requested by the Chief Commissioner (or their representative) or by any person entitled to the benefit of the relevant Agreement (including police officers, protective services officers or the Police Federation of Australia), the PRSB will inquire into the dispute and provide a report and recommendations to the Chief Commissioner.
 The Chief Commissioner intends to apply the PRSB’s recommendations, as set out in clause 11.4: “the decision of the PRSB shall be binding on both the employee and employer”.

 The kinds of disputes which may be referred to the PRSB under the clause 11 Enterprise Agreement process are:

-- Directed placement of a surplus employee, in accordance with clause 23;
+- directed placement of a surplus employee in accordance with clause 23; and

-- A decision to deny progression on the basis of performance, in accordance with clause 65.16;
+- a decision to deny progression on the basis of performance in accordance with clause 64

 For commanders: pursuant to clause 11 of the Victoria Police Commanders Agreement 2015, the PRSB may inquire into a report on a dispute relating to a directed placement of a surplus commander, in accordance with clause 15.

 Where any dispute involves a decision to “make a directed transfer of a police officer” under section 35, or “otherwise compulsorily transfer” a police officer, the aggrieved person may also (or in the alternative) seek a review of that decision by the PRSB under Part 8 of the Act (s.146(1)(h) or (i)).

 Where any dispute involves a decision to “make a directed transfer of a protective services officer” under s.44, or “otherwise compulsorily transfer” a protective services officer, the aggrieved person may also (or in the alternative) seek a review of that decision by the PRSB under Part 8 of the Act (s.146(2)(f) or (g)).

 Procedure for clause 11 Enterprise Agreement disputes

 Parties may be represented by any person other than a legal practitioner.